Photo courtesy of the artist.

 Christie Tirado, a Mexican-American interdisciplinary artist and educator based out of Yakima, WA, currently residing in Madison, WI, navigates the intricate tapestry of her heritage as the daughter of Mexican immigrants.
 Inspired by the rich tradition of Mexican relief block printing, her art explores the impact of migration on culture, identity, traditions, memories, and the notion of home, focusing on labor-related migration within Mexican diasporas.
 Christie's fusion of research and ethnography illuminates the complex narratives woven into migration stories and cultural (in)visibility.

 By intentionally bringing together diverse realms and using printmaking as a tool for social justice, she merges aesthetics and politics, infusing the personal with the social.
 Tirado earned her Bachelor of Arts from the University of Washington and her Master in Teaching from Heritage University in Washington State.
-Presently, she is an Education Graduate Fellow in the Master in Fine Arts in printmaking program at the University of Wisconsin-Madison.
+Presently, she is an Education Graduate Research Scholar in the Master in Fine Arts in printmaking program at the University of Wisconsin-Madison.

 Her accolades include the 2020 Larry Sommers Fellowship through Seattle Print Arts and the 2020 Golden Apple Award for innovative teaching in Washington State.
 Her artwork has been exhibited and collected nationally, and, featured in museums and galleries such as: Davidson Galleries in Seattle Washington, San Francisco State University in California, Sonoma State University in California, The Sun Valley Museum of Art in Idaho, and La Productora Gráfica del Bosque in Oaxaca, Mexico, among others.